dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_3/Class_3.md

 Do not get overwhelmed by the large help message, the command is very simple, check the usage example first.
 In this case the default extension for the files is `.fna`.
 Hence, the `.gz` of the mdmcleaner results should be specificed in the CheckM2 command with the `-x` flags.

 The database for CheckM2 must be indicated in the predict command.
-The path is `/home/dorian.rojas/DB/CheckM2_database/uniref100.KO.1.dmnd`.
+First, copy recursive the database `/home/public/DB/CheckM2_database/` in each user database folder and through the `--database_path` to specify this location in the code.

 Code for a prediction analysis of the same bins used for the GUNC assessment and set the threats to the maximum to ensure a faster running.
 Save the results in a folder named `9-checkm2`.